davewasmer/denali/guides/data/models.md

 field should only container integers, you should use `integer` (assuming your ORM adapter supports it).

-The value of the common base set of data types is that it allows add-ons that manage data attributes to safely assume a certain subset of data types.
+The value of the common base set of data types is that it allows addons that manage data attributes to safely assume a certain subset of data types.

 ### Relationships